← Back to Blog

 Mistake 1: Only Tracking Form Submissions

 Ignoring phone calls = missing 60% of your conversions.
-Your CPL calculation is wrong.
-Your ROI looks worse than it is.
+Your CPL calculation is wrong by a factor of 2.5x.
+Your ROI looks worse than it is, which leads practices to prematurely cut budgets that are actually working.

 Mistake 2: Setting Call Duration Too Low